tercen/memory_estimator/README.md

 ## Troubleshooting

 ### Authentication errors
-Ensure your `--tercen-token` is valid and the team has appropriate permissions.
+Ensure your `--username` and `--password` are correct and the user/team has appropriate permissions.

 ### "Repository not found" error
 Verify the `--repo-url` is a valid GitHub repository URL accessible to your Tercen instance.